Basements

 2. Fireblocking — Limiting the amount of oxygen that can get into spaces between walls (and in between ceiling joists) in the event of fire.

 3. Waterproofing — Moisture is the mortal enemy of any basement, finished or unfinished.
-When there is evidence of water issues (such as cracks) along the outside walls, it’s important we reinforce and draw water away from those walls prior to framing and hanging drywall.
+When there is evidence of water issues (such as cracks) along the outside walls, it’s important we reinforce and draw water away from those walls before framing and hanging drywall.

 4. Housing and hiding our mechanicals — It’s what’s on the inside of walls that counts, too.
 You’ll need wiring, plumbing, and HVAC routed correctly for your modern finished basement idea to become a reality.
 The less conspicuous we can make these elements, the more “finished” your basement will look and feel.